 - North Pacific Fisheries Association, Inc., Homer.

 Unless seats are lost through failure to participate as in Art.
 I. sec.
 F2, each other commercial fishing

 organization may select 2 Directors and 2 Alternates.
 Each Director and Alternate must be a permit holder.
 The other commercial fishing organizations are:

 Replacement of a Director or Alternate by a charter or by another commercial fishing organization requires written notice to CIAA prior to the meeting at which the new Director(s) or Alternate(s) will be seated.

 3. Five Directors shall be elected “at large” through a balloting of all permit holders.
 The term of office is 3 years, commencing at the annual meeting following election.
 Terms of office shall be staggered so no more than 3 “at large” positions shall be at stake in any single election.
-To be nominated for election to the Board each prospective Director must on or before a date established by the Board present a petition which specifies the person who has agreed to serve as Alternate and is signed by no fewer than 20 permit holders.
+To be nominated for election to the Board each prospective Director, must on or before a date established by the Board, present a petition and Candidate Application, which specifies the person who has agreed to serve as Alternate and is signed by no fewer than 20 permit holders.
 Each Director and Alternate must be permit holders.

 a.
 In the event there are fewer “at large” Directors nominated than the number of “at large” positions to